 It’s Breast Cancer Awareness Month!

 The coronavirus pandemic should not be a deterrent from getting essential screening, says Dr. Donna Kasello, board certified gynecologist at Premier Medical Group.
-“We know that women have delayed screening in the early months of the COVID-19 outbreak, now we urgently request that you catch up with mammograms and other screening.
+“We know that women have delayed screening due to the COVID-19 outbreak, now we urgently request that you catch up with mammograms and other screenings.

 Breast Cancer Screening Cannot and Should Not Wait… Early Diagnosis Helps Save Lives.

 In the United States, 1 in 8 women will be diagnosed with breast cancer.
 Over 90% of women diagnosed will now survive their cancer 5 years after diagnosis.
 According to Dr. Kasello, “One of the key components to the increase in survival is early detection, and that is accomplished with being diligent with screening for breast cancer by having a mammogram”.

 At What Age Should Women Start Being Screened?

 Dr. Kasello says that because of people’s different age and risk factors there are different recommendations as to when to start screening.
 The goal of screening tests for breast cancer is to find it before it causes symptoms (like a lump that can be felt).
 Screening means tests and exams used to find disease in people who don’t have any symptoms.
 Early detection is about diagnosing breast cancer before any symptoms may have started.

 American Cancer Society Screening Age Recommendations

 For Women with Average Breast Cancer Risk